What types of roses are there? #

 Watering: Alba roses are particularly thirsty varieties and prefer moist soil, so water regularly especially if continerised or in hot weather.

 Pruning: & Deadheading: Albas flower in a large mid-summer flush, so regular deadheading will not encourage more blooms to be produced, but will keep the bush looking tidy.
 Albas grow on old wood so it is advised to not prune for at least the first 3 years after planting.
-Once established, prune lightly after flowering, but Albas require little maintenance.
+Once established, prune lightly after flowering, but albas generally require little maintenance.

-Gallica Rose (Old Fashioned Rose) #
+Gallica Roses (Old Fashioned Rose) #

 Features: Gallica roses are a historic group of roses, one of the first species of rose to be cultivated in Europe, and renowned for their wonderful fragrance.
 These old-fashioned shrub roses do not repeat their flowers, and instead bloom in a large mid-season flush.